sarvalabs/js-moi-sdk/docs/source/providers.rst

 A Provider is a convenient interface for connecting to MOI nodes and retrieving data from the blockchain.
-With the providers module, developers can choose from various MOI providers, such as Voyage, to establish a connection with the MOI network.
+With the providers module, developers can choose from various MOI providers such as Voyage to establish a connection with the MOI network.

 The Provider class abstracts away the complexities of interacting directly